Can An ATV Run Without A Battery? Dead Battery?

-The battery on your ATV is more important than most people realize, especially with modern ATVs.
+The battery in your ATV is more important than most people realize, especially with modern machines.

-Your ATV can run without a battery if it’s carbureted, but if the ATV is fuel-injected, it will need the battery to run.
+Your machine can run without a battery if it’s carbureted, but if it’s fuel-injected, it will need the battery to run.

-If you remove the battery from a fuel-injected ATV, the ATV will shut off as the battery is needed to run the electronics to keep the engine going.
+If you remove the battery from a fuel-injected ATV, it will shut off as the battery is needed to run the electronics to keep the engine going.
 But do it with a carbureted engine, and they most often stay running.

-How To Know If You Have A Carbureted Or Fuel-Injected ATV?
+Determine If You Have A Carbureted Or Fuel-Injected ATV

 Fuel-injected ATVs are becoming the norm for most high cc engines, anything over 300cc.